 In our neighborhood, I’m blessed to live in the corner house with the biggest front yard.

-It’s still a postage stamp of a yard compared to most, but it’s just big enough for amazing amounts of outside play for my three kids.
-Our yard also serves as the central play point for over 15 neighborhood kids too- ages one year to 12 years old.
+It’s still a postage stamp of a yard compared to many, but it’s just big enough for amazing amounts of outside play for my three kids.
+Our yard also serves as the central play point for over 20 neighborhood kids throughout the past decade of play, from ages one year to 12+ years old.

 Here’s what that means for products on this list: